True Collectivism Manifesto Revised

 Native Americans are one of many indigenous peoples who have lived under communal or communist societies.
 They are also the inspiration for many ideologies, including True Collectivism, which is essentially hive mind communism.
 Although I am sharing a limited sample size, indigenous people have talked about five key points that lead to this ideology.
 These points, and a few names who spoke about them, are:

-Point 1: Land belongs to humanity, not any individual group or person (Chief Seattle, Chief Joseph, Serena Mills).
+Point 1: Land belongs to humanity, not any individual group or person (Chief Seattle, Chief Joseph, Serena Mills, Oren Lyons, Wilma Mankiller, Taiaiake Alfred).

-Point 2: All people are one people (Chief Joseph, Thomas Banyacya, Black Elk, Rebecca Adamson, Nick Estes, Qorianka Kilcher).
+Point 2: All people are one people (Chief Joseph, Thomas Banyacya, Black Elk, Rebecca Adamson, Nick Estes, Q'orianka Kilcher, Tekahionwake, Haudenosaunee Confederacy).

-Point 3: Humanity is of one mind, body, and spirit (Black Elk, Rebecca Adamson, Haudenosaunee Confederacy, Thomas Banyacya, Q'orianka Kilcher, Tekahionwrake, Crazy Horse).
+Point 3: Humanity is of one mind, body, and spirit (Black Elk, Rebecca Adamson, Haudenosaunee Confederacy, Thomas Banyacya, Q'orianka Kilcher, Tekahionwake, Crazy Horse, Oren Lyons).

-Point 4: We have a duty to take care of and protect each other (Sitting Bull, Chief Joseph, Rebecca Adamson, John Fire Lame Deer, Transito Amaguana).
+Point 4: We have a duty to take care of and protect each other (Sitting Bull, Chief Joseph, Rebecca Adamson, John Fire Lame Deer, Transito Amaguana, Chief Black Kettle, Wilma Mankiller).

-Point 5: Humanity's duty to protect the earth and all life on it (Chief Seattle, Rebecca Adamson, Black Elk, Nick Estes, Qorianka Kilcher, Serena Mills).
+Point 5: Humanity's duty to protect the earth and all life on it Chief Seattle, Rebecca Adamson, Black Elk, Nick Estes, Q'orianka Kilcher, Serena Mills, Oren Lyons, Tekahionwake).

 The indigenous people of the past and present have consistently called for oneness and unity among the human species.
 Born in 1980, I may not recall every indigenous person who spoke about this call to unity and the Land Back movement, which seeks to care for and protect each other and the land.
 However, it wasn't difficult to find evidence of this sentiment, which is echoed here.
 It's essential that people of all ethnicities, including indigenous individuals, listen to and hear their voices as they advocate for humanity's unity, collectivism, and understanding.
 We must comprehend their perspectives and work together to achieve this goal.